 All students have the right to attend school without being subjected to instances of harassment or discrimination.
-Students who feel that they have been harassed or discriminated against should report any incidents to one of the Dignity Act Coordinators or school offices immediately.
+Students who feel that they have been harassed or discriminated against should report any incidents to the Dignity Act Coordinator or school offices immediately.

-Michael McTague, Intermediate School Dignity Act Coordinator
+Melissa Whitman, Kindergarten Center Dignity Act Coordinator Michael McTague, Kindergarten Center Dignity Act Coordinator